DeltechJavaAcademy/CLI-Calculator/README.md

 <h3>Requirements</h3>
 <ul>
   <li>The user can view a menu of operations</li>
-  <li>The system prompts the user for their chioce</li>
+  <li>The system prompts the user for their choice</li>
   <li>The system prompts the user for two integers</li>
-  <li>The system preforms the chossen operation on the two numbers provided</li>
+  <li>The system performs the chosen operation on the two numbers provided</li>
   <li>The system displays the integer result</li>
-  <li>The system shoud display an error if the user tries to divide by zero</li>
+  <li>The system should display an error if the user tries to divide by zero</li>
  </ul>

 <h3>Mock Ups</h3>